Turks and Caicos food plates

 Miss B's Island Restaurant

 Miss B's is one of the most popular restaurants on North Caicos.
 Enjoy local seafood, grill favorites, fresh homemade ice cream and baked goods, live music, and pizza.
-Located near Major Hill and the airport.
+Located in Bottle Creek.

 Simone's Bar and Grill